 1. Use a calcium releaser

-These products makes it easy to remove calcium deposits.
+These products make it easy to remove calcium deposits.
 While selecting your product, select acid-free calcium releasers, as these products are left a long time on your pool tile before scrubbing off, and the acid could destroy your pool finish.
+Additionally, if you notice a whitish deposit forming on your pool tiles, it’s a sign of calcium buildup that needs to be addressed promptly.

 2. Use scaling treatment